A stable parareal-like method for the second order wave equation: Numerical Study of the New Algorithm

 So far in this section, we have only considered examples in which the coarse and fine propagators operate on the same spatial grid.
 When these propagators are on two different grids, interpolation is needed to couple the solutions.
 In this subsection, we study the effect of interpolation.
 To illustrate this point, take coarse/fine grid ratio to be 2 and keep the discretization as before

 $*:\{\texttt{interpfft},\texttt{akima},\texttt{pchip},\texttt{linear}\}.$ Input wave speed for coarse propagator is $c=1$ as well.
 Figure \ref{fig:interpmethods} shows the error convergence with different methods for grid interpolation.
-We observe that spectral interpolation $\texttt{interpft}$ performs the best comparing to the other methods because it resolves the initial wave form much better.
+We observe particularly for this example that the spectral interpolation $\texttt{interpft}$ performs better than the lower order methods because it resolves the initial wave form much better.

+We also study the influence of the accuracy in approximating the gradient of the wavefield in forming the data matrices.
+We observe from the following examples that higher order approximations of gradient estimation accelerates convergence rate of the proposed method.
+The parameters used in the simulations are tabulated below: